pbk0/feature_selection_dlsca/ours/readme.md

 ## ~~DPAV42~~

-We do not include this dataset for our experiments as the dataset is comparatively easy similar to full version datatsets where all samples are used ...
+We do not include this dataset for our experiments as the dataset is comparatively easy similar to full version datasets where all samples are used ...

 ```pwsh
 cd _traces